sakai-mirror/assignment2/selenium-test/readme.txt

 ----------------

 1. Test validation for no title
-#.
-Create Assn with Due Date
+2. Create Assn with Due Date
-#.
-Create Assn that is graded
+3. Create Assn that is graded
-#.
-Create Assn that is NOT graded
+4. Create Assn that is NOT graded
-#.
-Create Assn with formatted instructions
+5. Create Assn with formatted instructions
-#.
-Create Assn with no instructions
+6. Create Assn with no instructions
-#.
-Create Assn with attachments
+7. Create Assn with attachments
-#.
-Create Assn with no attachments
+8. Create Assn with no attachments
-#.
-Create Assn that does not require honor pledge
-#.
-Create Assn that requires honor pledge
+9. Create Assn that requires honor pledge